Mahalakshmi23/mahalakshmi.github.io/about.md

 I love to code and design software.I am highly passionate about web and mobile technologies.
 If you like to see my work please do take a few minutes to check out my [github](https://github.com/prakashn27) repository.

-I am currently looking for a Internship oppurtunities, where I can apply my passion and skills.
+I am currently looking for a fulltime oppurtunities, where I can apply my passion and skills.
+For more details take look at my [resume here](/public/files/Prakash_Natarajan_Resume.pdf).
 Please shoot me an [email](mailto:mail@prakashn.com) if you have any question.

 Thanks for reading!
+Happy Coding  <i class="fa fa-smile-o"></i>!!